How much should my mortgage be compared to my income?

 Mortgage payment examples

-Here are just a couple examples to show you how factors like DTI and credit can affect your home buying budget.
+Here are just a couple examples to show you how factors like DTI and your credit report can affect your home buying budget.

 Million–dollar home

-The Mortgage Reports looked into the question, How much income do you need for a million-dollar home?
+The Mortgage Reports looked into the question: How much income do you need for a million–dollar home?
 And the answer revealed a surprisingly broad range of earnings.

-We found that a “prime” borrower (with a small DTI, stellar credit score, and 20% down) might be able to buy a $1 million home with a household income as low as $100,000.
+We found that a prime borrower (with a small DTI, stellar credit score, and 20% down) might be able to buy a $1 million home with a household income as low as $100,000.

 But someone with lots of existing debts, moderate credit, and the smallest down payment allowable could need an annual income of $225,000 to afford the same home.